intel/device-modeling-language/doc/1.4/language.md

 integrations, when the implementation of one device is split between one DML part and one C/C++ part.

-Example: the following code in dml:
+Example: the following code in DML:

 ```
 method my_method(int x) { ... }